reinator/tutorial_metabarcoding/_pages/day2_Part1.md

 it would be nice to check one more thing: the size distribution of our reads!

-••Imagine if we have a good genome coverage but our reads are all small?
+**Imagine if we have a good genome coverage but our reads are all small?
 It would not be very useful to assemble across repeats.••